 If there are duplicate results matching the exact name coming from both the System and iCloud keychains, you are better off checking the iCloud entry first.

 By default, iCloud will update their keychain across the board if users change a network password so that is the best way to ensure an accurate password lookup the first time around.

 If you are running into issues authenticating with the Macs Keychain, you must remember you user account information correctly.
 The user name will be whatever you named your user account within your MacOS profile and the password will be your account password.

-Suggestion - Maybe A Password Manager Is Right For You?
+Suggestion – Use A Dedicated Password Manager

 Should password remembering be an issue for you for things other than WiFi, we would recommend looking into a password manager service like 1Password or LastPass which will help securely manage your passwords.